Become a member and help support the preservation of New England heritage.Learn More

 For those interested in applying, we encourage questions and discussion to support you as you develop your proposal.
 For this, contact Dr. Alissa Butler at [email protected]

-The research fellow is a six-month, term-limited, research-based position available to scholars in the humanities or social sciences.
+The research fellow is a nine-month, term-limited, research-based position available to scholars in the humanities or social sciences.
 The research fellow will work independently on a topic we have identified as needing focused research attention and will be related to the Eustis Estate, Gilded Age, or other topics supporting the interpretation of architecture, landscape, decorative arts, or social history at Historic New England.

 Each round, we will post the topics available and accept applications from scholars at all levels who hold at least a master’s degree and a demonstrated ability to competitively pursue peer-reviewed, academic publication opportunities.